In most cases, message loss can be traced to one of the following:

 Usage of async void

-(MyAsyncVoidMethod()) is very similar in behavior to missing await (MyMethod()).
+In the following example, using async void (MyAsyncVoidMethod()) has a similar outcome as missing the await keyword (MyMethod()).
 This is often done to work around the fact that the method calls async methods, but the function invoking it does not have a valid signature.

 void MyMethod()